UPPMAX/R-matlab-julia-HPC/docs/r/batch.md

     === "UPPMAX"

-        Short parallel example (using package "Rmpi", so we need to load the module R_packages/4.1.1 instead of R/4.1.1 and we need to load a suitable openmpi module, openmpi/4.0.3)
+        Short parallel example (using package "Rmpi", so we need to load both the module R/4.4.2-gfbf-2024a and the module R-bundle-CRAN/2024.11-foss-2024a.
+A suitable openmpi module, OpenMPI/5.0.3-GCC-13.3.0, is loaded with these.)

         ```bash
         #!/bin/bash -l
-        #SBATCH -A uppmax2025-Y-ZZZ
+        #SBATCH -A uppmax2025-2-360
         #Asking for 10 min.
         #SBATCH -t 00:10:00
         #SBATCH -n 8